EvilCrypto/mbpos-resources/linux-masternode-setup.md

 - PuTTY or similar SSH terminal software for connecting to your remote servers [download](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 - Some light Linux knowledge

 This guide assumes you have already set up an Ubuntu cloud server through a VPS service provider.
-For instructions on creating a server, please see our [Setup Guide for Windows Cold Wallet and Linux VPS Server](https://github.com/bifrost-actual/bifrost-resources/blob/master/hot-cold-wallet-guide/hot-cold-wallet-guide.md) before proceeding.
+For instructions on creating a server, please see our [Setup Guide for Windows Cold Wallet and Linux VPS Server](https://github.com/EvilCrypto/mbpos-resources/blob/master/hot-cold-wallet-guide/hot-cold-wallet-guide.md) before proceeding.

-This guide also assumes you want to manually compile your masternode wallet from source code in the [bifrost-coin code respository](https://github.com/bifrost-actual/bifrost-coin).
-If this is not the case, please feel free to use our [masternode all-in-one installation script](https://github.com/bifrost-actual/bifrost-resources).
+This guide also assumes you want to manually compile your masternode wallet from source code in the [masterbitpos-coin code respository](https://github.com/EvilCrypto/MasterBitPOS).
+If this is not the case, please feel free to use our [masternode all-in-one installation script](https://github.com/EvilCrypto/mbpos-resources).
 This script includes the option for compiling from source, but does the work of preparing your system and compiling the code for you.

 ## Preparing your system